djotaku/adventofcode/2015/Day_06/README.md

 # Day 6: Probably a Fire Hazard

+Out of respect for the author's wishes, I only put as much of the problem text as necessary to understand the problem.

+Visit the version with all the story elements [here](https://adventofcode.com/2015/day/6).
 ## Part 1

 You've decided to deploy one million lights in a 1000x1000 grid.